bluething/cleancode/03 Functions/README.md

 The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
-More than three (polyadic) requires very special justification—and then shouldn’t be used anyway.
+More than three (polyadic) requires very special justification—and then shouldn't be used anyway.

 Argument ara hard.
 Reader need to interpret it each time they saw it.
 They need to understand it inside the context of function.
 For example this method